The Regional Municipality of Wood Buffalo in Alberta, Canada, is going through a growth spurt that any city, county, state, or province would envy.

 Promoting Economic Tourism and Growth

-Ngan and his team are planning to make their Pictometry images available via a public web viewer.
-Pictometry imagery could prove very useful in promoting investment opportunities to parties outside the region.
+Ngan and his team are planning to make their EagleView images available via a public web viewer.
+EagleView imagery could prove very useful in promoting investment opportunities to parties outside the region.
 “With the level of detail and currency of the images, it’s very easy for investors to assess opportunities and gain a better understanding of the region,” Ngan told us.
 “The hope is that by making the region visually accessible, we can draw more interest and activity.”

 Making images publicly available improves access to the vast array of natural hiking trails, camping spots, fishing locations and winter off-road vehicle playgrounds.

 “The region has so much more to offer than what you see and hear in the news,” Ngan said.
-“We hope that Pictometry helps us to showcase Fort McMurray as a great place to live, work, and play.”
+“We hope that EagleView helps us to showcase Fort McMurray as a great place to live, work, and play.”